blockchainsllc/in3-docs/docs/incentivization.md

 ## Convict

 Even though servers are allowed to register without a deposit, convicting is still a hard punishment.
 In this case, the server is not part of the registry anymore and all its connected clients are treated as not having a signature.
-In this case, the device or app will probably stop working or be extremely slow (depending on the freeScore configured in all the nodes).
+The device or app will likely stop working or be extremely slow (depending on the freeScore configured in all the nodes).

 ## Handling conflicts